emarcey/cicerone/glossary/breweries.clean.md

 # Chiswell Street Brewery
 -  a London-based Porter brewery that was once the 2nd largest brewery in England.
 Closed during WWII

+# Coors Brewing Company
+-  an American brewery founded in Colorado in 1873 by Adolph Kurs
+-  1873,  founded Schueler & Coors Golden Brewery with Jacob Schueler
+-  1880, Coors bought out Schueler and renamed it as Adolph Coors Golden Brewery
+-  1989, settled on Coors Brewing Company
+-  1916-1933, made near beer and malted milk; also had a porcelain plant
+	-  sold malted milk to Mars Candy Company
+-  1933, reopened at 12 AM on the dot
+-  1959, developed first two-piece aluminum can for beverages and implemented sterile filtration in lieu of pasteurization
+-  1978, introduce Coors Light
+-  1970s, trade unions started a boycott
+-  1990, acquired Stroh Brewing Company in Memphis
+	-  operated for 13 years, until closing in 2003
+-  1991, achieved distribution in all states
+-  1992, spun off all non-brewing assets
+-  1994, introduced first flavored malt beverage: Zima
+-  2005, merged with Molson to form Molson Coors Brewing Company
+-  2008, merged with SABMiller to form MillerCoors

 # De Kluis
 -  brewery founded by Pierre Celis that revitalized Witbier as "Hoegaarden", later sold to Artois